csboku/kiwi/boku/wrfchem_chemistry_options.md

-# WRF-Chem Chemistry Options
+# WRF-Chem Chemistry Options: A Technical Guide

-Beyond selecting the main chemical mechanism (`chem_opt`), there are several other chemistry-related options in the `&chem` section of the `namelist.input` file that are crucial for a successful WRF-Chem simulation.
+This guide provides a more technical look at the key chemistry-related namelist variables in the `&chem` section.

 ## Photolysis Options (`phot_opt`)

-This option controls how the model calculates photolysis rates, which are the rates at which molecules are broken down by sunlight.
-This is a critical process in atmospheric chemistry, especially for the formation of ozone.

--   **`phot_opt = 1`**: Madronich photolysis scheme.
-A widely used scheme that is computationally efficient.
--   **`phot_opt = 2`**: Fast-J photolysis scheme.
-More computationally expensive than the Madronich scheme, but also more accurate, especially under cloudy conditions.
+Photolysis rates are a critical input to the chemistry solver.

+-   **Madronich scheme (`phot_opt = 1`)**: This scheme is computationally efficient, but it does not account for the effects of aerosols on photolysis rates.
+-   **Fast-J scheme (`phot_opt = 2`)**: This scheme is more computationally expensive, but it explicitly calculates the impact of clouds and aerosols on photolysis rates.
+It is the recommended choice for most applications.
+-   **TUV scheme (`phot_opt = 3`)**: The Tropospheric Ultraviolet and Visible (TUV) radiation model is another option that is similar in complexity to Fast-J.

+**Best Practices**: For any study where aerosols are important, it is essential to use a photolysis scheme that accounts for aerosol-radiation interactions (i.e., Fast-J or TUV).

 ## Emissions Options

 ### Biogenic Emissions (`bio_emiss_opt`)

-This option controls the emissions of volatile organic compounds (VOCs) from vegetation.

--   **`bio_emiss_opt = 1`**: MEGAN (Model of Emissions of Gases and Aerosols from Nature) with isoprene emissions.
+-   **MEGAN (Model of Emissions of Gases and Aerosols from Nature)**: MEGAN is a sophisticated model that calculates biogenic emissions based on land cover, weather, and other factors.
+It is the recommended choice for most applications.
--   **`bio_emiss_opt = 2`**: MEGAN with isoprene and monoterpene emissions.
+    -   `bio_emiss_opt = 1`: MEGAN with online calculations.
--   **`bio_emiss_opt = 3`**: MEGAN with isoprene, monoterpenes, and sesquiterpenes.
+    -   `bio_emiss_opt = 2`: MEGAN with offline calculations (reading from a file).

 ### Anthropogenic Emissions (`emiss_opt`)

-This option controls the emissions from human activities, such as industry and transportation.
-WRF-Chem can use a variety of anthropogenic emissions inventories, such as the National Emissions Inventory (NEI) for the United States, or global inventories like EDGAR or HTAP.

--   **Preparing Emissions**: Before you can use an emissions inventory in WRF-Chem, you will need to process it into the correct format.
-This is typically done using a pre-processor like `anthro_emiss` or the `prep_chem_sources` tool.
-These tools will map the emissions from their native grid to your WRF-Chem domain and speciate them for the chemical mechanism you are using.
--   **`emiss_opt`**: Once you have prepared your emissions files, you will set the `emiss_opt` in your `namelist.input` to tell WRF-Chem to use them.
+-   The `emiss_opt` variable tells WRF-Chem which emissions inventory to use.
+The specific value of `emiss_opt` will depend on the inventory and the chemical mechanism.
+For example, `emiss_opt = 13` might correspond to the NEI 2011 inventory for the CBMZ mechanism.
+-   **`emiss_inpt_opt`**: This option controls whether the emissions are read in as mass units or molar units.
+-   **`io_style_emissions`**: This option controls the format of the emissions files.

+**Best Practices**: It is crucial to ensure that your emissions inventory is compatible with your chosen chemical mechanism.
+The speciation of the emissions (i.e., how the total VOC emissions are split into the different species in the mechanism) is a critical step that is handled by the emissions pre-processor.

-### Other Emission Types
+### Other Emissions

-WRF-Chem can also simulate other types of emissions, such as:

--   **Biomass Burning Emissions**: Emissions from wildfires and prescribed burns can be included using a pre-processor to create time-varying emissions files.
--   **Volcanic Emissions**: WRF-Chem can be used to simulate the transport and chemistry of volcanic plumes.
--   **Dust and Sea Salt Emissions**: These are typically handled by online modules within WRF-Chem, rather than being read from a pre-processed file.
+-   **Dust Emissions (`dust_opt`)**: WRF-Chem includes several options for simulating dust emissions, such as the GOCART-AFWA scheme (`dust_opt = 3`).
+-   **Sea Salt Emissions (`seas_opt`)**: There are also several options for simulating sea salt emissions.

 ## Deposition Options

-Deposition is the process by which chemical species are removed from the atmosphere and deposited onto the Earth's surface.

-### Gas-Phase Dry Deposition (`gas_drydep_opt`)
+### Dry Deposition (`gas_drydep_opt`)

--   **`gas_drydep_opt = 1`**: Wesely dry deposition scheme.
-A widely used scheme that calculates the deposition velocity based on the land use type and meteorological conditions.

-### Aerosol Dry Deposition (`aer_drydep_opt`)

--   **`aer_drydep_opt = 1`**: A simple scheme that is often used with the Wesely gas-phase scheme.
+-   **Wesely scheme (`gas_drydep_opt = 1`)**: This is a resistance-based scheme where the deposition velocity is calculated as the inverse of the sum of three resistances: aerodynamic, quasi-laminar sublayer, and canopy.

-### Wet Deposition (`wet_dep_opt`)
+### Wet Deposition (`wet_scav_onoff`)

-Wet deposition is the removal of chemical species by precipitation.
-This is handled by the chosen microphysics scheme (`mp_physics`) and is not set as a separate option in the `&chem` section.
+-   Wet deposition (wet scavenging) is the removal of chemical species by precipitation.
+It is controlled by the `wet_scav_onoff` variable and is handled by the chosen microphysics scheme.

-The choice of these chemistry options will depend on the specific goals of your simulation.
-For example, if you are studying the impact of biogenic emissions on ozone formation, you will need to use a detailed biogenic emissions model like MEGAN.
+-   The efficiency of wet scavenging depends on the Henry's Law constant of the species, which determines its solubility in water.

+By carefully selecting these chemistry options, you can create a more realistic and robust simulation of atmospheric composition.